jfude/CarND-Advanced-Lane-Lines-UD/ALF_Writeup.md

 pixels are found in the bottom rectangle (the same condition for recentering), the previous
 set of anchor points are replaced with the newly found points.

-The implementation is quite inefficient, but gets the job done for this project.

 #### Smoothing Fit Coefficients